Abss0x7tbh/massNS/README.md

 # massNS
 A tool that turns the authoritative nameservers of DNS providers to resolvers and resolves the target domain list.
 As of now the tool only resolves the A record for the list of domains.

+# Why Authoritative Nameservers?

+- They are always reliable and always up!
+- Sometimes the public dns resolvers would sprout up junk records.
+Authoritative nameservers would never do that.
+- Every DNS server is rate-limited.
+They have to be.
+Hence we need numbers at our side.
+This tool tries to do just that by poking at the DNS providers infrastructure and asking for a whole lot of active authoritative DNS servers to resolve one of their clients( our target ).

 # Basic Idea